+Course: #365

+Credit: .5

+Duration: Semester

+Grade: 10-11-12

-Course: #365 Credit: Duration: Semester 10-11-12 Grade: Pre: None \$25.00 Fee:
+Pre: None

+Fee: \$25.00

 Welding Technology is an introductory course which provides students basic welding instruction.
-Students will be taught welding industry skills such as: theory of gas and are welding, MIG welding, TIG welding, basic welding machine setup, plasma cutting, and grinding.
+Students will be taught welding industry skills such as: theory of gas and arc welding, MIG welding, TIG welding, basic welding machine setup, plasma cutting, and grinding.
 Approximately 25% of the class is spent learning the theory of gas and arc welding, with the other 75% used to complete lab activities in arc, gas, MIG and TIG.
 Students will have different career exploration opportunities throughout the semester.
 A student completing this course will be able to use these skills in a number of related areas including machine tool, auto and diesel mechanics and advanced welding.

-This course is eligible for Dual Credit through MSTC.
-Reference page 17 for more information.
+\\\This course is eligible for Dual Credit through MSTC.
+Reference page 17 for more information.\\\